 These biblical distinctions go a long way in providing the proper balance in Christian worship.
-We must remain conscious to not overemphasize our adoration for any one Person in the Godhead at the expense of another.
-The Bible teaches that while the Father, Son, and Holy Spirit perform unique functions and have different roles, all three Persons of the Godhead are equal in power and majesty.
+We must not overemphasize our adoration for any one Person in the Godhead at the expense of another.
+The Bible teaches that, while the Father, Son, and Holy Spirit perform unique functions and have different roles, all three Persons of the Godhead are equal in power and majesty.

 In summary, the Bible teaches that Jesus of Nazareth is nothing less than God the Son, the second Person of the Triune God (Trinity).
 In view of this, He is due our full worship and devotion.
-To fail to do so would be sinful.
+To fail to worship Jesus Christ would be sinful.